Vanilla Bean Shortbread Cookies

 Instructions

-1. In a large bowl, cream together the softened butter and sugar until light and fluffy using a hand (or stand) mixer.
+• Cream together the softened butter and sugar until light and fluffy using a hand (or stand) mixer in a large bowl.

-2. Add the caviar from the split vanilla bean, vanilla extract and milk.
-Combine with the butter and sugar mixture until smooth and well incorporated.
+• Add the caviar from the split vanilla bean, vanilla extract and milk.
+Blend with the butter and sugar mixture until smooth and well incorporated.

-5. While the dough is chilling, make the Glaze.
+• While the dough chills, make the glaze.

-6. Combine the powdered sugar, the rest of the caviar from the vanilla bean, the vanilla extract and milk in a smaller bowl, whisking until smooth.
+• Combine the powdered sugar, the rest of the caviar from the vanilla bean, the vanilla extract and milk in a smaller bowl and whisk until smooth.
 Set aside.

-7. Once your dough has finished chilling, preheat the oven to 350°F.
+• Once your dough has finished chilling, preheat the oven to 350°F. Line a rimmed sheet pan with parchment paper and set aside.

 Are you a shortbread fan this time of year?
 Are you currently obsessing over a certain ingredient?